OWASP/www-policy/operational/election.md

 All OWASP elections shall fully report the results of balloting in no more than three (3) days following the close of voting.
 Each candidate with each individual vote total, and in the case where the electorate can cast more than one vote, the cumulative total of all ballots cast will be listed in a publicly available manner that is minimally shared on the OWASP website.

 The Executive Director or their designee shall certify an election result.
-Member voting history is private, so no one other than the Member shall know their own votes.
+Voting history is private, so no one other than the Voting Member shall know their own votes.

 ## Fraud and unethical conduct